How Long For Creatine To Work? (1-Week & 1-Month Results)

 Interestingly though, another study found that ingesting creatine as a 1g serve, 20 times a day during a loading phase, resulted in less waste and urinary excretion of creatine.

 Meaning, it was absorbed a bit more efficiently into our muscles.
-This study was directly compared to 5g servings which resulted in more urinary excretion of creatine.
+This study was directly compared to 5g servings 4 times a day, which resulted in more urinary excretion of creatine.

 It seems the best way to supplement creatine is: